Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Generating Assertion-based Test Validators

-In the third and final step, we construct consistent assertion-based test oracles from the conditions generated in the second step of \app.
+In the third and final step, we construct consistent assertion-based test validators from the conditions generated in the second step of \app.
 To do so, we first calculate each condition's confidence level based on its precision in classifying pass or fail tests in the training set.
 Specifically, if condition $\mathit{cnd}$ is associated with a fail (or pass) verdict, its confidence level is the percentage of actual fail (or pass) test inputs in the training set that satisfy $\mathit{cnd}$, relative to all test inputs that satisfy $\mathit{cnd}$.
 For instance, if the condition $c_2$ in Figure~\ref{fig:susexample2} is associated with a pass verdict, its confidence level is $50\%$ because among the two tests in the training set that satisfy $c_2$ (i.e., $t_2$ and $t_4$), only $t_4$ has a pass verdict.
 Then, we retain only those conditions whose confidence levels meet or exceed the user-defined verdict threshold $\theta$.
-Recall from Definition~\ref{def:verdictthreshold} that $\theta$ specifies the minimum confidence level required for a condition to be included in the assertion-based test oracle.
+Recall from Definition~\ref{def:verdictthreshold} that $\theta$ specifies the minimum confidence level required for a condition to be included in the assertion-based test validator.

-Next, we apply a pruning strategy to obtain a consistent set of assertions in the test oracle.
-Recall from Definition~\ref{def:testoracle} that a consistent test oracle ensures no conflicting assertions exist, where one assertion indicates a test input passes while another indicates it fails.
+Next, we apply a pruning strategy to obtain a consistent set of assertions in the test validator.
+Recall from Definition~\ref{def:testoracle} that a consistent test validator ensures no conflicting assertions exist, where one assertion indicates a test input passes while another indicates it fails.
 While DT-inferred assertions are consistent by construction, those inferred by GP or DR may require pruning to maintain consistency.
-Below, we first establish the necessary notation and definitions, and then describe our pruning strategy for obtaining a consistent set of assertions.

-\begin{definition}[\textbf{Bipartite Graph based on Assertion Conditions}] Let $A$ be a set of assertions.
-We define the bipartite graph $\mathcal{B} = (V, E)$ corresponding to $A$ as follows: each assertion in $A$ corresponds uniquely to a vertex in $V$.
-The set $V$ is partitioned into two disjoint subsets $V_p$ and $V_f$, where $V_p$ represents conditions of the pass assertions in $A$, and $V_f$ represents conditions of the fail assertion in $A$.
-An edge $(x, y) \in E$ connects a vertex $x \in V_p$ to a vertex $y \in V_f$ if and only if the conjunction of their associated assertion conditions is satisfiable (SAT).
-More precisely, an edge between $x$ and $y$ indicates that the pair of assertions corresponding to $x$ and $y$ together represent an inconsistency within $A$ since they, respectively, represent a passing assertion and a failing assertion that can simultaneously hold for some test input. \end{definition}
+The formalization and details of our pruning algorithm is provided in Appendix~\ref{apx:prune}.
+Below, we summarize the pruning process and exemplify it.